AhmetY7/JavaOOPProjects/README.md

 Scenario: We are an IT Support Administrator Specialist and are charged with the task of creating email accounts for new hires.

 # Student Database Application
-Scenario: You are a Database Administrator for a university and need to create an application to manage student enrollments and balance.
+Scenario: We are a Database Administrator for a university and need to create an application to manage student enrollments and balance.

 # Bank Application
-Scenario: You are a back-end developer and need to create an application to handle new customer bank account requests.
+Scenario: We are a back-end developer and need to create an application to handle new customer bank account requests.